Redshift Security: Access and Data Flows Explained

 To get the credentials, you need to assign a policy with the redshift:GetClusterCredentials to your User/Role.

-After the temporary credentials are obtained, Redshift-data api can be used to perform SQL queries.
+After the temporary credentials are obtained, Redshift-data API can perform SQL queries.

 Usually, you need to specify a user in the request parameters.
 However, if the "AutoCreate" option is "True", a new user is created automatically.